 Additional services for businesses and teams

-This digital program delivers a selection of ergo break exercises each workday for 3 weeks.
+This digital program delivers a selection of posture break exercises each workday for 3 weeks.
 Each day’s exercises can be completed in as little as 10 minutes while sitting or standing at your workstation.
 No equipment needed.

 Slouch Specific: How to Fix Tech Neck

 This virtual 30-minute workshop includes sitting, standing and floor exercises that aren’t covered in Pain, Posture and Productivity.
 All are meant to combat the posture problem linked to our mobile lifestyles.

-During this virtual workshop your employees will get easy-to-implement tips for setting up an ergonomic home office, working in good posture and using ergo exercise breaks for better health.
+During this virtual workshop your employees will get easy-to-implement tips for setting up an ergonomic home office, working in good posture and using posture break exercises for better health.

 FREE TRAINING VIDEO

 Are work-from-home setups a pain in the neck for your employees?

 In just 3 minutes, you’ll learn simple posture and ergonomic solutions for neck pain that you and your team can implement right away.